DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-04-emailing-candidates-about-upcoming-interviews-when-their-course-is-changed.md

 We also automatically update the details of any upcoming interviews if the course has been changed to:

 - a different course run by the same training provider
-- a course run by another training provider which the user belongs to
+- a course run by another training provider

 We do not update interview details if the change is only to: